Earn money for college!The following organizations are a great way to look for scholarships:

 Make Me Laugh is a fun scholarship that lets you cut loose and lighten things up.
 Describe an incident in your life, funny or embarrassing (fact or fiction) that makes people laugh (250 words or less).
 Open to students as young as 13 years of age.
 Students must plan to attend an accredited U.S. Institution by 2025.
 Award $1,500

 If you could say one thing to the entire world at once, what would it be and why?
-(250 words or less).
-Open to students as young as 13 years of age.
-Students must plan to attend an accredited U.S. Institution by 2025.
+(250 words).
+Students must plan to attend an accredited U.S and be 14 years old or older.
+Institution by 2025.
 Award $1,500

 Students compete for this award by writing and recording an audio essay on a patriotic theme.
-The theme for the 2019-20 contest is "What Makes America Great."
+The theme for the 2021-22 contest is "America: Where do we go from here?"
 The first-place winner gets a grand prize of $30,000 as well as an all-expenses-paid trip to Washington, DC.
 The program gives out a total of $2.1 million in awards and incentives each year.
 Students in grades 9-12 are eligible to apply.
-For more information please visit: https://www.vfw.org/community/youth-and-education/youth-scholarships To apply, click here
+For more information please click HERE.

 - Round 1: April 1st: application deadline